-On June 7, 2018 the Board of Directors nominated Christopher Kiritsy and Jean-Pierre Bizzari for election at the annual meeting, both of whom are incumbent directors.
-The Board of Directors currently consists of eight members, classified into three classes as follows: (1) Steven Prelack, James Geraghty and Ann Barbier constitute a class with a term ending at the 2019 annual meeting; (2) Stephen S. Yoder and Michael Richman constitute a class with a term ending at the 2020 annual meeting; and Julian Adams, Christopher Kiritsy and Jean-Pierre Bizzari constitute a class with a term that expires at the upcoming annual meeting.
+On April 30, 2019 the Board of Directors nominated James Geraghty and Ann Barbier for election at the annual meeting, both of whom are incumbent directors.
+The Board of Directors currently consists of nine members, classified into three classes as follows: (1) James Geraghty, Ann Barbier and Steven Prelack constitute a class with a term that expires at the upcoming annual meeting; (2) Stephen S. Yoder, Michael Richman, and Matthew L. Sherman constitute a class with a term ending at the 2020 annual meeting; and (3) Jean-Pierre Bizzari, Peter Kiener and Christopher Kiritsy constitute a class with a term ending at the 2021 annual meeting.
+Steven Prelack will be retiring from the Board as of the annual meeting.
 At each annual meeting of stockholders, directors are elected for a full term of three years to succeed those directors whose terms are expiring.

-The Board of Directors has voted to nominate Christopher Kiritsy and Jean-Pierre Bizzari for election at the annual meeting for a term of three years to serve until the 2021 annual meeting of stockholders, and until their respective successors are duly elected and qualified.
-Julian Adams, a current Class I director, has not been nominated for reelection to our Board of Directors.
-Our Board of Directors and the Company thank Dr. Adams for his contributions to the Company during his tenure.
+The Board of Directors has voted to nominate James Geraghty and Ann Barbier for election at the annual meeting for a term of three years to serve until the 2022 annual meeting of stockholders, and until their respective successors are duly elected and qualified.

-The Class II directors (Steven Prelack, James Geraghty and Ann Barbier) and Class III directors (Stephen S. Yoder and Michael Richman) will serve until the annual meeting of stockholders to be held in 2019 and 2020, respectively, and until their respective successors have been duly elected and qualified.
+The Class I directors (Jean-Pierre Bizzari, Peter Kiener and Christopher Kiritsy) and Class III directors (Stephen S. Yoder, Michael Richman and Matthew L. Sherman) will serve until the annual meeting of stockholders to be held in 2021 and 2020, respectively, and until their respective successors have been duly elected and qualified.

-Unless authority to vote for this nominee is withheld, the shares represented by the enclosed proxy will be voted FOR the election as director of Christopher Kiritsy and Jean-Pierre Bizzari.
-In the event that any nominee becomes unable or unwilling to serve, the shares represented by the enclosed proxy will be voted for the election of such other person as the Board of Directors may recommend in such nominee's place.
+Unless authority to vote for the nominee is withheld, the shares represented by properly completed proxies will be votedFOR the election as director of James Geraghty and Ann Barbier.
+In the event that any nominee becomes unable or unwilling to serve, the shares represented by properly completed proxies will be voted for the election of such other person as the Board of Directors may recommend in such nominee's place.
 We have no reason to believe that any nominee will be unable or unwilling to serve as a director.